Sigma Sagittarii: Nomenclature

 σ Sagittarii (Latinised to Sigma Sagittarii) is the star's Bayer designation.
 In his Uranometria star atlas, Johann Bayer placed this star in the fourth magnitude class, although it is a second-magnitude star by modern measurements.

 It bore the traditional name of Nunki, which was an Assyrian or Babylonian name recovered by archaeologists and popularized by R. H. Allen, though it is now thought that this name originally referred to an asterism in the area of Vela.
+The name Nunki is of Sumerian origin and, in the Sumerian written form NUN^{KI} (‘'Divine Place of the Earth’'), is the name of the ancient holy city Eridu, seat of the great underground freshwater ocean Apzu.
+In Sumerian, the star Canopus was called MUL.NUN^{KI}, which translates to “Star of the City of Eridu” and can be linked to this star becoming visible after the city’s founding due to the precession of the Earth’s axis.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Nunki for this star on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.